driemworks/silent-threshold-encryption/README.md

 - add zeroize
 - use proptest
+- we should look into using DudeCT for constant time verification checking
+- also looking into failure masking patterns
 - added thiserror!
   - will use this to reprop errors when appropriate instead of redefining them